Chart Color Schemes

 Meadows features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.1% of all households, including 37.3% couples with children, 34.9% couples without children, and 9.6% single parent families.
-Non-family households comprise the remaining 16.9%, with lone person households at 15.5% and group households making up 1.2% of the total.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.6.
+Family households constitute 83.1 percent of all households, including 37.3 percent couples with children, 34.9 percent couples without children, and 9.6 percent single parent families.
+Non-family households account for the remaining 16.9 percent, with lone person households at 15.5 percent and group households making up 1.2 percent of the total.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households